Create your first ticket

 - Call the

-APP_ID, all existing Desk-related data in the client app is deleted.
+APP_ID, all existing Desk-related data in the client app will be deleted.

 Ticket.create() method to create a ticket either before or after the customer’s initial message.
-Once a ticket is successfully created on the Desk server, you can access the ticket and its channel in the
+Once a ticket is successfully created on the Desk server, use

 Note: Because the